mecatran/gtfsvtor/README.md

 A sample config.properties file is included in the root of the project if you want to configure the validation.

+For large GTFS, you can increase the default JVM heap size by setting the appropriate JVM options in the `GTFSVTOR_OPTS` variable:

+    GTFSVTOR_OPTS=-Xmx6G ./gtfsvtor/bin/gtfsvtor <GTFS file>

+Also, unzipping data on disk can reduce memory usage for large GTFS.

 Performances
 ------------